Assessment Criteria#

 Learning outcomes

-• Design skills: the participant has learnt through sketches, 3D modeling skills, mould design
+- Design skills: the participant has learnt through sketches, 2D and 3D modeling, simulations and (paper) prototypes

-• Fabrication skills: the participant is able of executing from file to production workflow, through 3D modelling, 3D milling (optional) or lasercutting, crystal growing or casting
+- Fabrication skills: the participant is able of executing from file to production workflow, molding and casting, vinylcutting, laser cutting

 Student checklist